-In the context of rising prices during 1958 in Argentina, the claim in Patagonia was based on the differences in the cost of living.
-For example, although the market basket in 1958 was calculated in Argentina at $1142.70, the Neuquén press questioned how a family could live with a salary of $ 1400, since this calculation was done according to the prices in Buenos Aires, while in Patagonia the prices were higher.
-The local press considered it impossible to live on this salary.
+The claim in Patagonia was based on differences in the cost of living.
+Prices in Argentina were rising in 1958.
+That year, the market basket in Argentina was calculated at $1142.70, an estimate based on prices in Buenos Aires.
+Prices were higher in Patagonia, however, so the Neuquén press questioned how a family could live on a salary of $ 1400 and claimed it was impossible.

-Dealing with the strike of S.U.P.E., the Military Government of the "Liberating Revolution" sanctioned a decree signed jointly by General Aramburu and the Minister of Commerce and Industry (Julio Cueto Rúa), where they established

-(...) the partial mobilization of Argentine native, naturalized or foreign personnel that provides services in the state company YPF.
+Dealing with the S.U.P.E. strike, the military government of the "Liberating Revolution" sanctioned a decree jointly signed by General Aramburu and Julio Cueto Rúa, the Minister of Commerce and Industry that established “the partial mobilization of Argentine native, naturalized or foreign personnel that provides services in the state company YPF.”
+It went on to state that

-This decree of the Military Government established that

-(...) the mobilization means for the personnel not only the obligation to go to work; but also to execute it in the way that the authorities establish it, in order to regularize the services.
-(Therefore) the break of these instructions (...) meant the violation of the military regime established by this decree.
+mobilization means for the personnel not only the obligation to go to work; but also to execute it in the way that the authorities establish it, in order to regularize the services.
+[Therefore] the break of these instructions [...] meant the violation of the military regime established by this decree.

-This decision of the Military government meant that the workers of Y.P.F. were now considered under the Code of Military Justice, without differences between Argentines and foreigners, without differences between Peronists and anti-Peronists.
-This decision of the Military Government established that "(...) the administrative hierarchy of the YPF Company is transformed into a military hierarchy (...)", which meant considering the employees as soldiers.
+This military government’s decision meant that YPF workers were now considered under the Code of Military Justice, without differences between Argentines and foreigners or Peronists and anti-Peronists.
+This decision by the military government established that "the administrative hierarchy of the YPF company is transformed into a military hierarchy," meaning that the employees were now regarded as soldiers.

-This attitude of the Military Government showed the homogeneous approach of the authorities in Buenos Aires towards the characteristics of the state company Y.P.F. in the country, ignoring (or not taking into consideration) the characteristics that this state company had at the local level in Patagonia, especially in Neuquén.
+The military government’s attitude reveals the homogeneous approach of the authorities in Buenos Aires towards YPF’s character in the country as whole, ignoring (or not taking into consideration) its character at the local level in Patagonia, especially in Neuquén.

-Following the decision of the Military Government in Buenos Aires, most of the strikers of Plaza Huincul decided almost immediately to continue with the protest and to avoid the application of this decree signed by the Military Government, regardless of their party-political identification.
-In this context, oil workers in Plaza Huincul decided to leave their homes individually, hiding in the town or taking refuge in fields and surrounding areas, while their relatives continued to live in their homes.
+After the military government in Buenos Aires announced its decision, most of the strikers in Plaza Huincul decided almost immediately to continue with the protest and prevent the application of the decree regardless of their party or political identification.
+At this point, the oil workers in Plaza Huincul moved out of their homes, hiding in the town or taking refuge in fields and surrounding areas, while their relatives stayed put.

-This decision not only placed the salary dispute and the political division between "Peronism and anti-Peronism" in a secondary place, but also generated a collective participation of local character ("huinculense"), for a local common interest, where the residence in a local-common space legitimized a local participation for all the inhabitants, independently or in parallel with their political identifications at the national level.
+This situation not only placed the salary dispute and division between "Peronism and anti-Peronism" in secondary place, but also generated the collective participation of the local population ("huinculense") in a common interest, whereby residence in a common local area legitimized participation for all inhabitants, independent or in parallel to their political identifications at the national level.

-The fact that the oil union was led by a communist leader did not determine the development of the protest, nor the participation of the local society.
-Especially, because the decision adopted by a large part of the workers of YPF Plaza Huincul exposed the lack of knowledge (and/or consideration) of the "local reality" that local inhabitants (Huinculenses) felt as a consequence of the policies decided by the authorities of the Government of the "Revolución Libertadora" - which helped transform the salary claim of a group of unionized workers of a state company to a collective demand of the local population against the "policies of the National Government located in Buenos Aires".
+The fact that the oil union was led by a communist did not determine the rise of the protest or the participation of the local society.
+All the more so because the decision taken by many of the YPF workers revealed the lack of knowledge (and/or consideration) of the "local reality," which the huinculenses felt was a consequence of the policies set by the authorities of the government of the "Liberating Revolution."
+This helped transform a salary demand demanded by unionized workers at a state company into a collective demand by the local population against the "policies of the national government located in Buenos Aires."